dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

     compile 'com.android.support:appcompat-v7:23.3.0'
     testCompile 'junit:junit:4.12'
     compile project(':android-uilib-release')
+    compile 'com.android.support:recyclerview-v7:23.4.0'
 }
 ~~~

-In the code above, we change the `compileSdkVersion`, `buildToolsVersion`, `targetSdkVersion` number, etc.
+In the code above, we update the `compileSdkVersion`, `buildToolsVersion`, `targetSdkVersion` number, etc. Also, we add the "compile 'com.android.support:recyclerview-v7:23.4.0'" at the bottom of "dependencies" to add the necessary **recyclerview** library.

  ![configureAndroidSDK](../images/tutorials-and-samples/Android/UILibraryDemo/buildGradle.png)